- Who is eligible for Medicaid in Pennsylvania?

 - Pennsylvania expanded Medicaid in 2015, a year after many other states

-- PA initially had an 1115 waiver approach to Medicaid expansion, but soon replaced it with the ACA’s unmodified Medicaid expansion.
+- PA initially had a waiver for Medicaid expansion, but soon switched to the unmodified version

 - Lawmakers passed Medicaid work requirement bills in 2017 and 2018, but Gov. Wolf vetoed them